aman-ankur/friend-match-play/memory-bank/systemPatterns.md

 - **State Machine Pattern:** Room status transitions follow a finite state machine model: waiting → selecting → playing → results → (back to playing or to completed) → selecting (after reset).
 - **Feature Flagging:** The exclusive mode feature is implemented as a flag in the Room interface, allowing dynamic enabling/disabling of the feature.
 - **PIN Protection:** Access to sensitive content (exclusive mode) is protected by a PIN code, implementing a simple authentication mechanism.
+- **Temporary Disconnect Handling (Planned):** A grace period approach using `setTimeout` within the server's disconnect handler will allow players to reconnect to in-progress games without data loss.
+- **Content Classification System:** A group-based naming system for content appropriateness levels replaces the numeric "spiciness" scale, improving user understanding and experience.
+- **Rules Overlay Pattern:** A dedicated UI state and flow for displaying game information before gameplay begins, especially for the second player.
+- **Form Validation Pattern:** Comprehensive client and server-side validation for content levels and other game settings.
+- **Enhanced Event Propagation:** Game sessions pass through more discrete event phases (e.g., rules display, prediction phase) with dedicated events and handlers.

 ## 4. Component Relationships & Data Flow (Simplified)